JasonYe4273/daw-app/README.md

 `$ npm install`

-To run the React server (on port 3000), run:
+To compile the client code, run:

 `$ npm start`

 in the client folder.
-This server provides the UI code, and sends requests to the Express server for backend, database-related things.
+This compiles the UI code, bundles it up with Webpack, and stores it in public/app.js.

-Do the same in the server folder to run the Express server (on port 8000).
-This server handles backend.
+To run the server, run:

+`$ npm start`

+in the server folder.
+This will run the server on port 8000, which will serve the files bundled into public/app.js with Webpack, and respond to requests from the client.

-Whenever you edit code, the respective server will restart to reflect your changes.
+Whenever you edit client code, Webpack will automatically recompile it.
+Similarly, whenever you edit server code, the server will restart to reflect the changes.